-Pam Duffy practices in the areas of commercial real estate, land use, and development, with a special expertise in large public and private entity transactions.
+Pam Duffy practices in the areas of commercial real estate, land use, and development, with special expertise in large public and private entity transactions.
 She has acted as lead counsel for numerous major development projects, including one of the largest rebuilding projects in San Francisco history, the $2.5 billion Sutter Health/California Pacific Medical Center, which includes five campuses and two new hospitals spread across the city.
-She is currently lead counsel for the LA Clippers’ new Inglewood, CA arena.
+She is currently the lead counsel for the LA Clippers’ new Inglewood, CA arena.

 She is renowned for her in-depth understanding of the long-term implications of development requirements and how they affect construction, financing, operation, leasing, and sale of a development project.
 Pam is unusually skilled at helping clients find elegant solutions to the challenges that arise in the development of complex public/private projects.

-5M, a 1.8-million-square-foot downtown San Francisco mixed-use project of Forest City and Hearst Corporation
+5M, a 1.8-million square-foot downtown San Francisco mixed-use project of Forest City and Hearst Corporation

-Westfield Shopping Center, Forest City Enterprises’ 1.5-million-square-foot historic renovation and new retail and entertainment project
+Westfield Shopping Center, Forest City Enterprises’ 1.5-million-square-foot historic renovation and new retail and entertainment project in San Francisco

 eBay Inc.’s major campus expansion in San Jose